Back to Practice Big Data

 BSmall files

-DFrequent file modifications
+CFrequent file modifications

 Show Answer & Explanation

-Correct Answer: C — Large sequential reads
+Correct Answer: D - Large sequential reads

 HDFS is designed for large sequential reads of big files, not random access or small files.